spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 ### Migrating the landlord database

-With the database connection set up we can migrate the landlord database.
+With the database connection set up, we can migrate the landlord database.

 First, you must publish the migration file: